Kevin64/asset-information-and-registration/README.md

 - **Total storage size**
 - **S.M.A.R.T. status** - enforced by default (alerts if the storage device is not healty, according to the OS built-in S.M.A.R.T. reporting)
 - **Storage type**
-- **SATA/M.2 operation mode** - enforced by default (alerts if the storage devices are operating in the correct mode for a given hardware model)
+- **SATA/M.2 operation mode** - enforced by default (alerts if the storage devices are not operating in the correct mode for a given hardware model)
 - **Video card (GPU)**
-- **Hostname** - enforced by default (alerts if hostname is different from a name template used in custom system images)
+- **Hostname** - enforced by default (alerts if hostname is not different from a name template used in custom system images)
 - **Mac address**
 - **IP address**
-- **Firmware type** - enforced by default (alerts if the OS is running on the correct firmware type for a given hardware model)
+- **Firmware type** - enforced by default (alerts if the OS is not running on the correct firmware type for a given hardware model)
-- **Firmware version** - enforced by default (alerts if the firmware is updated for a given hardware model)
+- **Firmware version** - enforced by default (alerts if the firmware is not updated for a given hardware model)
-- **Secure Boot status** - enforced by default (alerts if the secure boot is enabled on UEFI capable systems)
+- **Secure Boot status** - enforced by default (alerts if the secure boot is disabled on UEFI capable systems)
-- **Virtualization Technology status** - enforced by default (alerts if the virtualization technology is enabled on UEFI capable systems)
+- **Virtualization Technology status** - enforced by default (alerts if the virtualization technology is disabled on UEFI capable systems)
-- **TPM version** - enforced by default (alerts if the trusted platform module is on the right version for a given hardware model)
+- **TPM version** - enforced by default (alerts if the trusted platform module is not on the right version for a given hardware model)

-After the scan, AIR checks with the <a href=https://github.com/Kevin64/asset-and-personnel-control-system>APCS</a> server, that supplies a JSON file with the stardard configuration set by the agent in the database, for each hardware model.
-The client then compares the JSON file to the current scanned config, alerting the agent for any incorrect settings or irregularities with the PC specs.
+After the scan, AIR checks with the <a href=https://github.com/Kevin64/asset-and-personnel-control-system>APCS</a> server, that supplies a JSON file with the stardard configuration set by the IT administrator in the database, for each hardware model.
+The program then compares the JSON file to the current scanned data, alerting the agent for any incorrect settings or irregularities with the PC specs.

 ## Screens